 TripAdvisor, which also incorporates restaurant reviews, was founded in 2000, initially focussing on hotels.
 In the same year, Toptable (now part of OpenTable) launched in the UK.
 In Australia, Citysearch was one of the first websites to provide restaurant reviews.

 Initially, Urbanspoon was a website.
-Then, in 2008, the service enhanced its popularity with what quickly became one of the year’s most-downloaded iPhone apps.
+Then, in 2008, the service enhanced its popularity with what quickly became one of the year’s most downloaded iPhone apps.
 There were 2.2 million downloads in the five months after launch.
-The app now runs on iOS, Android and Windows phones.
-It allows users to search by price range, location, cuisine type and features (such as gluten-free friendly or live music).
-It also includes critics’ and bloggers’ reviews and lists of the most popular restaurants in your city.
+The app ran on iOS, Android and Windows phones.
+It allowed users to search by price range, location, cuisine type and features (such as gluten-free friendly or live music).
+It also included critics’ and bloggers’ reviews and lists of the most popular restaurants in your city.

 Urbanspoon was acquired by IAC in 2009.
 The three founders have all departed and in January 2015 the company again changed hands.
 The new purchaser, Zomato, was founded in New Delhi in 2008 and expanded to provide 330,000 restaurant listings in countries including Canada, Brazil, and Ireland.

-In Australia, Urbanspoon’s major competitors are Dimmi, Eatability, Yelp, TripAdvisor and Good Food (formerly the Australian Good Food Guide).
-Research by Marketing4Restaurants in 2012 looked at the traffic restaurants’ own websites received from each of these sources.
+In Australia, Urbanspoon’s major competitors were Dimmi, Eatability, Yelp, TripAdvisor and Good Food (formerly the Australian Good Food Guide).
+Research in 2012 looked at the traffic restaurants’ own websites received from each of these sources.
 Urbanspoon generated more than three and a half times as many referrals as the next most popular.